goodlibs/calibre-opds-client/README.md

             time.
 To fix the time stamp, click on the "Fix timestamps of the selection" button

-              - The updated timestamps may not show up immediatly, but they will show up after the first update of the display, and the books will be ordered according to the timestamp after stopping and starting calibre
+              - The updated timestamps may not show up immediately, but they will show up after the first update of the display, and the books will be ordered according to the timestamp after stopping and starting calibre